kariya/brainfuck-hp50g/README.md

 It seems easy to make a trace-based JIT but it is questionable whether to get more speed.

+## TODO
+I have a plain, in my mind, to implement a Forth interpreter and (JIT) compiler on HP50g.

 ## License
 GPL